 Citizens Advice Cornwall is launching a new telephone debt advice service to help with the expected surge in inquiries caused by the coronavirus lockdown.

-From Friday, 29 May, people will be able to call the debt team on 01752-850488 on alternate Fridays and every Monday (calls charged at providers’ normal rate).
+From Friday, 29 May, people will be able to call the debt team on 01752-850488 on Fridays and Mondays (calls charged at providers’ normal rate).
 They will be able to speak directly to a Debt Adviser for advice.
 Or, if lines are busy, they will be asked to leave a message and an adviser will call them back within three working days.
 Alternatively, they can text the word DEBT to 78866 at any time, and again, receive a call back from an adviser.

 Newly published figures show that In 2019/20, our debt advisers helped people in Cornwall and the Isles of Scilly write-off £5.6 million worth of debt and reschedule £1.7 million in repayments.

 In the last year (2019/20) 21% of people who came to use needed advice on debt issues – the third largest category of advice we dealt with in Cornwall and the Isles of Scilly.